-Be it ordained/resolved by the Board of Directors that for the expenses of INDIANAPOLIS PUBLIC TRANSPORTATION for the year ending December 31, 2019 the sums herein specified are hereby appropriated and governing the same.
+Be it ordained/resolved by the Board of Directors that for the expenses of INDIANAPOLIS PUBLIC TRANSPORTATION for the year ending December 31, 2019 the sums herein specified are hereby appropriated and ordered set apart out of the several funds herein named and for the purposes herein specified, subject to the laws governing the same.
 Such sums herein appropriated shall be held to include all expenditures authorized to be made during the year, unless otherwise expressly stipulated and provided for by law.
-In addition, for the purposes of raising and property tax rates as herein specified are included herein.
+In addition, for the purposes of raising revenue to meet the necessary expenses of INDIANAPOLIS PUBLIC TRANSPORTATION, the property tax levies and property tax rates as herein specified are included herein.
 Budget Form 4-B for all funds must be completed and submitted in the manner prescribed by the Department of Local Government Finance.

-This ordinance/resolution shall be in full force and effect from and after its passage and approval by the Bo Name of Adopting Ent
+This ordinance/resolution shall be in full force and effect from and after its passage and approval by the Board of Directors.